Wealthfront’s US Direct Indexing

 Costs and Minimums

 The cost of our US Direct Indexing service is lower than the Vanguard ETF it replaces.
-Vanguard currently charges an annual 0.03% expense ratio for VTI, while the equivalent fee for all three levels of US Direct Indexing is lower, because clients do not pay an expense ratio for the majority of the US Direct Indexing position that’s composed of individual stocks.
+Vanguard currently charges an annual 0.03% expense ratio for VTI, while the equivalent fee for US Direct Indexing is lower, because clients do not pay an expense ratio for the portion of the US Direct Indexing position that’s composed of individual stocks.
 The cost of that service is included in our annual 0.25% advisory fee.

-For US Direct Indexing accounts with $100,000 to $500,000, clients pay no expense ratio for the 50% of the US Direct Indexing position holding individual stocks.
-The remaining 50% — comprised of roughly a 45% allocation to the Vanguard Extended Market ETF (ticker VXF, expense ratio 0.06%) and a 5% allocation to the Vanguard S&P 500 ETF (ticker VOO, expense ratio 0.03%) — results in a weighted average US Direct Indexing fee of 0.0285%, which is just under Vanguard’s 0.03% fee for VTI.
+US Direct Indexing clients pay no expense ratio for the 50% of their US Stocks position that holds individual stocks.
+The remaining 50% — comprised of roughly a 43% allocation to the Vanguard Extended Market ETF (ticker VXF, expense ratio 0.06%) and a 7% allocation to the Vanguard S&P 500 ETF (ticker VOO, expense ratio 0.03%) — results in a weighted average US Direct Indexing fee of 0.0279%, which is just under Vanguard’s 0.03% fee for VTI.

 We balance two competing objectives with our US Direct Indexing service: maximize the after-tax benefit of harvesting losses (Tax Alpha) and minimize tracking error.
 We do this by maximizing a function of Tax Alpha minus tracking error squared.
-The Tax Alpha component encourages selling losing stocks.
+The Tax Alpha component encourages selling stocks that have declined in price.
 The tracking error component penalizes sales that cause significant tracking differences from the relevant index and encourages buying correlated replacement stocks that keep the overall portfolio close to the index.
 In some cases, we may purchase more of an existing holding.
 For example, if Coca-Cola misses an earnings estimate and drops precipitously in value, we may sell Coca-Cola and use the proceeds to buy more PepsiCo to maintain the correlation with VTI in the absence of Coca-Cola.